neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/FluidViewHelperReference.rst

 Switch view helper which can be used to render content depending on a value or expression.
 Implements what a basic switch()-PHP-method does.

+An optional default case can be specified which is rendered if none of the "f:case" conditions matches.

 Arguments